Access control

 You can set default access levels for all resources of a given type in a project.
 This allows you to set it once and apply it to all resources of that type in the project (past and future).

-Project-wide access controls for resources take precedence over individual resource object access controls.
+Individual resource object access controls for specific users or roles take precedence over resource-level access controls.

 Resource access control